Fastest M.2 NVMe SSDs In 2022 (August Update) - GPCB

 When using our links to make a purchase, we may earn a commission at no additional cost to you.
 This does not affect how we rate products (see our Editorial Policy).

-Faster storage will speed up most of your PC activities – all the way from booting up your OS to loading apps and game assets.
-But not all SSDs are created equal.
-If you have an NVMe-capable M.2 slot on your motherboard, then this is where to install your system drive.
+Faster storage will speed up most of your PC activities, from booting your OS to loading apps and game assets.
+However, not all SSDs are created equal.
+If you have an NVMe-capable M.2 slot on your motherboard, this is where you should install your system drive.

 Some of the fastest M.2 drives right now depending on interface are: